 As already mentioned the 4100 is an improved version of the Series 2.
 These two models use the same brush head, the ProtectiveClean.
 They also have one cleaning mode that is designed to fight plaque in your teeth.
 The both use the sonic patented technology that makes 31000 brush strokes per minute

 Which is Better, Philips Sonicare ProtectiveClean or Diamondclean?

 The Philips Sonicare ProtectiveClean 6100 is the one with the most features; it comes close to the new Philips Sonicare DiamondClean but not quite there yet.
 Both 5100 and 6100 have three cleaning modes (clean, gum care and whites).

 All protective clean models have a clean mode that provides essential daily clean and is powered by the patented Sonicare technology that makes 62000 movements per minute.
 They are all exceptional in general cleaning.
-However, you need to concentrate on certain areas like improving the health of your gums or whitening your teeth then the 5100 and ProtectiveClean 6100 are the options for you.
+However, if you need to concentrate on certain areas like improving the health of your gums or whitening your teeth, then the Sonicare 5100 and ProtectiveClean 6100 are the options for you.

 The clean mode lasts for a standard 2 minutes, the white has a duration of 2 minutes and 30 seconds.
 The gum care takes up to 3 minutes to clean under the gums and to stimulate them for better blood flow.

 The clean mode available in all the ProtectiveClean range removes seven times more plaque than a manual toothbrush.
 The gum care cleaning mode that works well with the gum care brush head enhances gum health up to 100%.
 The white mode that operates best with the optimal white brush head can reduce up to 100% fewer stains in seven days.